dtao/aiadventures/summaries/2023-04-29-basic-ai-drives/basic-ai-drives.md

 Again, to me human behavior seems like a counterpoint to this.
 We are [mesa-optimizers][1], are we not?
-In the developed world, affluence is negatively correlated with birth rates.
+In the developed world, affluence is negatively correlated with birth rates, as one example.

 > In many situations, irrational collective behavior arising from conflicting
 > component goals ultimately hurts those components.